 Christopher Alexander is the interim Chair of the IMHPP, where he works to bring people, research and policy together to make mental health systems fairer, more compassionate and more effective.

-With experience spanning local authority strategy, public health, mental health policy and consultancy, Chris has worked across a range of settings to address systemic barriers in mental health treatment, mental health law, hospital discharge, crisis care and community intervention.
+With experience spanning local authority strategy, public health, mental health policy and CQC consultancy, Chris has worked across a range of settings to address systemic barriers in mental health treatment, mental health law, hospital discharge, crisis care and community intervention.
 His work has included leading multi-agency teams, designing public health strategies, advising on policy and commissioning and developing risk governance models used nationally.

 I am currently studying for an MSc in Applied Behaviour Analysis with Positive Behavioural Support (PBS) at the Tizard Centre, University of Kent.
 My passion is putting research into practice to achieve real progress in mental health equality within the community.